oroinc/documentation/frontend/rtl-support.rst

 Right to Left UI Support
 ========================

-.. hint:: This feature is available since OroCommerce v4.2.3.
+.. hint:: This feature is available starting from OroCommerce v4.2.3.
 To check which application version you are running, see the :ref:`system information <system-information>`.

 Oro provides support for Right to Left User Interface development.